Submitting your Quadrennial Report

 Obscure titles or names mentioned only once or twice in a document.

-Names of Member States and correct UN terminology when referring to certain territories.
+Use correct names of Member States and United Nations terminology when referring to countries and certain territories.

-It is very important that all documents must adhere to the accepted United Nations terminology with respect to the names of Member State countries and territories.
+It is important for documents to adhere to the accepted United Nations terminology with respect to the names of Member State countries and territories.

 Please note the correct terminology for the following countries and territories: